VBAndCs/sVB-Small-Visual-Basic/Readme.md

 * ProgressBar, ScrollBar and Slider: These bars are horizontal only, but you can use the rotate thumb of the control on the designer to rotate them to become vertical!
 For more info, see the `Progress` and `Slider Color Composer` apps in the samples folder.
 * ToggleButton: This control can be checked or unchecked but it seems like a button that appears clicked or un-clicked.
 See the `Toggle Buttons` app in the samples folder.

 55. You can add many timers to the form, by calling the `Form.AddTimer` Method.
 Small Basic library already contains the Timer object, but it is only one timer, and it makes code harder to make it handle different actions in different intervals.
-Besides, it may not work properly with forms and controls, and of course it will be missy if you try to use this single timer to handle different actions in many forms.
+Besides, it may not work properly with forms and controls, and of course it will be messy if you try to use this single timer to handle different actions in many forms.
 So, to make things easier, you can now add as many timers as you need to each form!
 For example, the `Stop Watch` app in the samples folder uses two timers, one to update the current date and time displayed on the form title bar, and the other one to count the elapsed time for the stop watch.

 56. You can show the open file and save file dialogs to the user by calling `File.OpenFileDialog` and `File.SaveFileDialog` methods.
 You must send the extensions filter to these methods, which controls the types of files that the browser will show to the user.
 You can use the standard .NET filter string like `"Text Files|*.txt;*.rtf|Docs|*.doc"`, or you can send the filter as an array like